 German Potato Salad

-This old-fashioned potluck dish is served warm.
+Serve this old-fashioned potluck dish warm.

 Our Own Dream Cookies

 It's not easy satisfying everyone, but this cookie from the Midwest Living® Test Kitchen tries to meet the challenge!
 It's packed with oatmeal, chocolate, peanut butter and nuts.